salardelavar/OPENSEES_SALAR/README.md

 On this page, there are Python and OpenSees scripts, which are written by Salar Delavar Ghashghaei (Qashqai).
+He provides a wide range of examples for free education aimed at all structural and earthquake engineers.
 Please note that the content may not be entirely free of errors or inaccuracies.